ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 	managedDevice.manage(4800);

-Refer to the `documenation <https://docs.internetofthings.ibmcloud.com/device_mgmt/operations/manage.html>`__ for more information about the manage operation.
+Refer to the `documentation <https://docs.internetofthings.ibmcloud.com/device_mgmt/operations/manage.html>`__ for more information about the manage operation.

 Unmanage
 -----------------------------------------------------